 So you've just made the decision to change your life by jumping into direct sales.
 This sounds a bit loaded, but the truth is that direct sales can have a major impact in your life as far as finances.
 Direct sales can either be really good and make your bank account numbers soar to the sky, or it can be really bad and make your numbers take a serious nose dive.
-By using the tips in these series of articles, you will hopefully be able to make your numbers climb in the right direction.
+By using the tips here, you will hopefully be able to make your numbers climb in the right direction.

 Why Direct Sales?